Thousands of signatures against Iraq war on petitions handed to Cambridge MP

-Cambridge, : A petition against military strikes on Iraq with over 3,200 signatures was presented to Cambridge MP Anne Campbell this morning.
+In the morning of a petition against military strikes on Iraq with over 3,200 signatures was presented to Cambridge MP Anne Campbell.

 Around half a dozen people from Cambridge peace campaign group Campeace met the MP at 11:00 at Alex Wood Hall.
-They included Stewart Hemsley and Cambridge Councillor John Hipkin.
+They included Stuart Hemsley and Cambridge Councillor John Hipkin.

-Today's petition is addressed to the Prime Minister, Tony Blair.
-Last year a petition with 2,222 signatures, addressed to Anne Campbell herself, was given to her on .
+The petition was addressed to the Prime Minister, Tony Blair.
+A earlier petition with 2,222 signatures addressed to Anne Campbell herself, had been given to her on .

 Hundreds of signatures were collected from members of the public passing Campeace's table in the central market square of Cambridge on Saturdays.

-During the meeting Stuart Hemsley read his personal prepared statement which follows:
+During the meeting Stuart Hemsley, chair of Pax Christi UK, read his personal prepared statement which follows:

 There is little left to say that has not already been said.
 The lies, deceit, policy changes, and false accusations have been too many to repeat.
 The moral and spiritual bankruptcy of those who lead us is abysmal in the extreme.
 The current situation is frightening, horrific, and at the same time farcical.
 One example: The most aggressive rogue nation on earth is Iraq so said Jack Straw last week.
 Fact: the USA has bombed and attacked over 21 countries since the end of WW2.
 It has used nuclear weapons.
 It has used massive quantities of chemical weapons in Viet Nam.
 Iraq is not in the same league it is a pygmy by comparison.
 What has now been proudly announced by its inventor, a strategy called Shock and Awe consisting of 3/400 cruise missiles on day 1 of the war on Iraq followed by the same on day 2 an amount that exceeds the total for the first Gulf War in its entirety is a plan straight out of the pit of hell.
 The perpetrators and implementers of such a plan are evil.